davidgacc/davidgacc/README.md

 ### Hi I'm David 👋

-I'm a software and currently I'm working at Loggi (Unicorn) in São Paulo - Brazil.
+I'm a Software Engineer and currently I'm working at Loggi (Unicorn company) in financial team.
+The office is located in São Paulo - Brazil.
 I like algorithms, data structures and Machine Learning.

 🎓 I'm graduated in Computer Engineering at University of Campinas (UNICAMP) - São Paulo, Brazil